Some important terms you need to be familiar with:

 Does GeekSeller offer shipping/fulfillment services?

-GeekSeller offers orders management for all connected platforms from a single panel.
+GeekSeller offers order management for all connected platforms from a single panel.
 Merchants can also generate labels for more than 100 carrier integrations.

-As for 3PL fulfillment services, GeekSeller does not offer them but we can integrate with EasyPost, Deliverr, eFulfillment Service, ShipMonk, ShipHero
+As for 3PL fulfillment services, GeekSeller does not offer them, but we can integrate with EasyPost, Deliverr, eFulfillment Service, ShipMonk, 3PL Central, and MyWarehouse.

 GeekSeller bridges the gap.
 Maybe you are working with Walmart and you want to make things easier on yourself.
 Maybe you are selling on multiple marketplaces and got tired of updating quantities and orders data for each of them separately.
 See the sections below for an in-depth look at what we do.